 I also added a square hole on the side that is hidden by my potted plants so we are able to easily access the pump’s control panel without having to remove the rock.

-Putting the faux rock pump pool pump cover in place
+Putting the faux rock pool pump cover in place

 The faux rock comes with plastic stakes that I didn’t need though because I weight the sides down with more rocks.